 Antirheumatic; Antiscorbutic; Aperient; Astringent; Diuretic; Hypoglycaemic; Laxative; Vitamin C.

-In folk medicine they are used as a laxative, against rheumatism and kidney disease, and as a gargled juice against hoarseness.
-Fruit are eaten as a mash in small amounts against lack of appetite or an upset stomach and stimulate production of gastric acid.
+In folk medicine, they are used as a laxative, against rheumatism and kidney disease, and as a gargled juice against hoarseness.
+Fruit is eaten as a mash in small amounts against lack of appetite or an upset stomach and stimulates the production of gastric acid.

-The bark is astringent, it is used in the treatment of diarrhoea and as a vaginal injection for leucorrhoea etc.
+The bark is astringent, it is used in the treatment of diarrhea and as a vaginal injection for leucorrhoea, etc.

 The fruit is antiscorbutic and astringent.
-It is normally used as a jam or an infusion to treat diarrhoea and haemorrhoids.
-An infusion can also be used as a gargle for sore throats and as a wash to treat haemorrhoids and excessive vaginal discharge.
+It is normally used as a jam or an infusion to treat diarrhea and hemorrhoids.
+An infusion can also be used as a gargle for sore throats and as a wash to treat hemorrhoids and excessive vaginal discharge.

-The seeds contain cyanogenic glycosides which, in reaction with water, produce the extremely toxic prussic acid.
-In small quantities this acts as a stimulant to the respiratory system but in larger doses can cause respiratory failure and death.
-It is therefore best to remove the seeds when using the fruit medicinally or as a food.
+The seeds contain cyanogenic glycosides which, in reaction with water, produce extremely toxic prussic acid.
+In small quantities, this acts as a stimulant to the respiratory system but in larger doses can cause respiratory failure and death.
+It is, therefore, best to remove the seeds when using the fruit medicinally or as a food.